-By being prepared and following these safety tips, we can reap the benefits of the better mental and physical health that travel brings.
+Being prepared and following these safety tips is a great way to reap the benefits of the better mental and physical health that travel brings.

 The Covid19 Virus poses a challenge for many senior travelers, especially those over the age of 65.
 As we age our immune system often becomes weaker and less able to ward off invaders such as a virus, a flu or other diseases.

-In addition, many of us have pre-existing health conditions which is more reason to wear a N95 mask during your travels.
+In addition, many of us have pre-existing health conditions which is more reason to wear a N95 mask during your travels and bring your hand sanitizer.

 Vaccines and boosters are now available for Covid 19.
 Since Covid19 is new, the guidelines change according to the level of the virus.
 So you can keep up to date by checking the CDC Centers for Disease Control here.